-The members of the Executive Board bear joint responsibility for managing the company, but are fully responsible for managing their respective units.
+The members of the Executive Board bear joint responsibility for managing the company, but each individual member is directly responsible for managing its respective unit.
 All Executive Board decisions require a simple majority.
 In the case of a tie of votes, the president & CEO has the deciding vote.
-However, he/she does not have the right to veto Executive Board resolutions.
+However, he /she does not have the right to veto Executive Board resolutions.

 Close Collaboration between the Executive and Supervisory Boards

 The Executive and Supervisory Boards work together closely to promote the interests of the company.
 Their common goal is the sustainable growth of the company and the enhancement of its value.
-The Executive Board reports to the Supervisory Board regularly, promptly and comprehensively about all issues of strategy, planning, business development, risk exposure, risk management and compliance that are relevant to the company.
-Between meetings, the Supervisory Board chairman maintains contact with the Executive Board, in particular with the president & CEO, consulting with that body on the above-mentioned issues.
-The Executive Board explains to the Supervisory Board any deviations in the course of business from the approved plans and objectives, and specifies the reasons for them.
+The Executive Board reports to the Supervisory Board regularly, promptly and comprehensively on all relevant issues of company strategy, planning, business development, risk exposure, risk management and compliance.
+Also in the period between meetings, the Supervisory Board chairman maintains contact with the Executive Board, in particular with the president & CEO, consulting with that body on the above-mentioned issues.
+The Executive Board explains to the Supervisory Board and gives reasons for any deviations from approved business plans and objectives.

-The Rules of Procedure of Wacker Chemie AG’s Executive Board stipulate that certain transactions require prior consent from the Supervisory Board’s approval prior to their conclusion.
-These include approving the annual budget (including financial and investment planning), acquiring and disposing of shares in companies, establishing new production or business units, or suspending existing ones, and concluding sizable long-term loans.
+The Rules of Procedure for Wacker Chemie AG’s Executive Board stipulate that certain transactions require prior consent from the Supervisory Board.
+These include approving the annual budget (including financial and investment planning), acquiring and disposing of shares in companies, establishing new production or business units or suspending existing ones, and concluding sizable long-term loan agreements.

 The Supervisory Board appoints, oversees and advises the Executive Board and is directly involved in any decisions of crucial importance to WACKER.
 Fundamental decisions on the company’s development require Supervisory Board approval.

 The Supervisory Board comprises 16 members.
 In compliance with the German Co-Determination Act (MitbestG), it has an equal number of shareholder and employee representatives.
 Shareholder representatives are elected by the Annual Shareholders’ Meeting and employee representatives by the employees, as stipulated by the German Co-Determination Act.
 The term of office is generally about five years.

 Committees Increase the Supervisory Board’s Efficiency